WilliamJohnsonJr/audition/README.md

 Hosting: AWS RDS (PostgresQL DB), ECS Fargate (Flask API app), and S3 Static-Site Hosting (React Frontend).

 See the READMEs in the `frontend` and `backend` directory for specific information on running the Frontend and Backend.

+## A note on unit tests
+Testing this exhaustively would double the delivery time of this project for the Udacity course, but I have mostly tested the backend API with unittest.
+- See the `backend/tests/movies_tests.py` test file for an example of patching modules with the patch decorator, and validating that permissions checks are applied to the appropriate endpoint
+- The `actors_tests.py` and `casting_tests.py` files simply bypass the permissions checks, but in production I would test these just like the movies tests.
+- Unit testing the Frontend is out-of-scope for the Udacity project, but normally I would do that with Vitest and (for critical flows) Cypress.

+## Postman Tests
+There is a Postman Collection included in the `/backend` directory that tests all RBAC roles and actions on the API.
+You will need to set up your authorization tokens for each RBAC role to use the collection.
+See the backend README for details.

 ## AWS Architecture Overview
 - API Entrypoint at an Application Load Balancer via a custom domain with an A Record alias pointing at the ALB in Route53.